district10/blog/_posts/post-0078-learning-perl.md

 Input from the Diamond Operator

 :   The diamond operator is actually a special kind of line-input operator.
 But
-    instead of getting the input from the keyboard, it comes from the user’s choice of input:
+    instead of getting the input from the keyboard, it comes from the user's choice of input:

     ```perl